-A vital aspect of any medical practice is Medical Billing and Coding, but for small and medium-size medical practices, it’s quite often one of the most overlooked aspects.
+A vital aspect of any medical practice is effective Medical Billing and Coding, but for small and medium-size medical practices, it’s quite often one of the most overlooked aspects.
 There can be a situation that you might be seeing the payment denials with the same or more patients, or you are unable to reimburse on a significant portion of your billed charges.
 It’s time to evaluate your medical billing workflows.

 Following are important things your in-house staff or outsourced medical billing company can do before the claim goes out to ensure you are able to get reimbursed as much of your billed charges as possible.